 I usually cannot keep a pair of hiking boots for a year because I wind up doing a lot of digging or kicking at things around the farm and vineyard and that destroys them.
 I bought a pair of LL Bean Trail Model Hikers on clearance for $60 2 years ago and they are still going strong even though I have abused them quite badly.

 There are a few loose stitches but I still have the original boot laces in them even which is amazing because with my logging boots I go through several pairs of laces in a year.
 The loose stitch is from digging of course and I can repair it.
 If you are not picky about colors, you can get some fabulous deals shopping LL Bean Clearance and out of season.

 If you are ever unhappy with your boots, LL Bean has a return or replacement policy that is second to none.
 For cold weather boots, they are a great choice as well, with some of their boots still being made in Maine and at a lower price than you would expect.

-I bought 4 pair of these for about $30 per pair.
+I bought 4 pair of these for very cheap per pair.
 While they are not as good as the Carolina’s they were excellent back up boots and good for lighter tasks.

 Hot Climate Boots

 The Vietnam era jungle boot is a popular choice for hot climates.
 These boots are very affordable and make a great back up boot even if they are not your main one.
 If you need an inexpensive summer boot then this is a reasonable choice.

 These are made of lighter colored materials so if you don’t care for the black and green Vietnam jungle boots then these are an excellent alternative.
 I have found these for $15-$20 a pair at flea markets in the past.